voicegain/platform/PRIVACY.md

 - Solicit support for the Site and our application.

-# USE OF AUDIO DERIVED CUSTOMER DATA (YOUR CUSTOMERS INFORMATION)
+# USE OF YOUR CUSTOMERS INFORMATION (AUDIO DERIVED CUSTOMER DATA)

 This section describes how Voicegain may strictly and narrowly use Audio Derived Customer Data